Benchmark

 |---|---|

 The extension wraps every query in a $transaction that calls SET LOCAL app.current_tenant = ? before executing the actual query.
-Benchmark B measures this full round-trip.
+The headline overhead is extension findMany minus the manual RLS transaction, not extension versus an unfiltered admin query.

 Test Setup